 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl. requirements.
 A.2.2.
-Have all involved Parties provided a valid and complete letter of approval and have all private/public project participants been authorized by an involved Party? /1/ DR Prior to the submission of the final validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the project assists it in achieving sustainable development.
-A.2.3.
-Do all participating Parties fulfil the participation requirements as follows: Ratification of the Kyoto Protocol Voluntary participation Designated a National Authority /1/ DR Yes, Brazil fulfil all requirements ОК A.2.4.
+Have all involved Parties provided a valid and complete letter of approval and have all private/public project participants been authorized by an involved Party? /1/ DR The Brazilian DNA confirmed that the project assists in achieving sustainable development.
+OK A.2.3.
+Do all participating Parties fulfil the participation requirements as follows: /1/ DR Yes, Brazil fulfil all requirements OK - Ratification of the Kyoto Protocol - Voluntary participation - Designated a National Authority A.2.4.
 Potential public funding for the project from Parties in Annex I shall not be a diversion of official development assistance. /1/ DR The validation did not reveal any information that indicates that the project can be seen as a diversion of ODA funding towards Brazil.
 OK A.3.
-Technology to be employed Validation of project technology focuses on the project engineering, choice of technology and competence/ maintenance needs.
+Technology to be employed Validation of project technology focuses on the project engineering, choice of technology and competence/maintenance needs.
 The validator should ensure that environmentally safe and sound technology and know-how is used.
 A.3.1.
-Does the project design engineering reflect current good practices? /1/ DR The project design engineering reflects good practice. ОК A. Does the project use state of the art technology or /1/ DR The technology of these pots is Center 0
+Does the project design engineering reflect current good practices? /1/ DR The project design engineering reflects good practice.
+OK A. Does the project use state of the art technology or would the technology result in a significantly better performance than any commonly used /1/ DR The technology of these pots is Center Work Prebake with Point Feeder system (PFPB).
+Until 2005, ALBRAS implemented several OK